zgoad1/PugG/README.md

 ***B***

-- Ground collisions are detected if the player hits a wall to their left
+- Ground collisions are detected if the player hits a wall to their left [in progress by Vincent]

 ***C***

-- Player movement is all jittery and weird
+- Player movement is all jittery and weird [in progress by Vincent]

 *About bug ranks*
 - *A rank: Causes the game to become completely unplayable*